hrc2da/dabot/README.md

 6. Make a src directory and cd into it.
 7. Clone https://github.com/hrc2da/dabot.
 8. Cd back into catkin_ws and catkin_make.
 Make sure the srv files, etc. get created.
 Don't forget to `source devel/setup.bash`
+9. Run the docker image in another terminal and start a ROS master with `roscore`
-9. You can run `python -m unittest discover <path to the tests directory, e.g. dabot/src/test> -v` to make sure everything is working.
+10. You can run `python -m unittest discover <path to the tests directory, e.g. dabot/test> -v` in the first terminal to make sure everything is working.